Before you start

 - node scale-up events.

-A health probe failure like /api/health context deadline exceeded means the
+/api/health context deadline exceeded means the

 whole web pod was not answering quickly.
 That is different from one slow Teams